Syed Ameer Ali: Political career

 Syed Ameer Ali established the London Muslim League in 1908.
-This organisation was an independent body and not a branch of All India Muslim League.
-In 1909, he became the first Indian to sit as a member of the Judicial Committee of the Privy Council on which he would serve till his death in 1928.
-On appointment to the Privy Council he became entitled to be addressed as The Right Honourable.
+This organisation was an independent body and not a branch of the All India Muslim League.
+In 1909, he became the first Indian to sit as a member of the Judicial Committee of the Privy Council, on which he would serve till his death in 1928.
+On appointment to the Privy Council, he became entitled to be addressed as The Right Honourable.

 In 1908, he was an advisory member to the Muhammadan Art and Life in Turkey, Persia, Egypt, Morocco and India exhibition held at the Whitechapel Gallery.
 The Autumn Exhibition was held from 23 October to 6 December.
-The opening day to the public was on 27th Ramadan.
+The opening day for the public was on 27th Ramadan.

 In 1910, he formally co-established the London Mosque Fund, alongside a group of prominent British Muslims, to finance the building of the first mosque in the capital: East London Mosque, today one of the largest mosques in Europe.
-His field of activities was now broadened and he stood for Muslim welfare all over the world.
+His field of activities was now broadened, and he stood for Muslim welfare all over the world.
 He played an important role in securing separate electorates for the Muslims in India and promoting the cause of the Khilafat Movement.

-He retired from Calcutta High Court in 1904 and decided to settle down, with his English wife (Isabelle Ida Konstam) in England where he was somewhat isolated from the main current of Muslim political life.
+He retired from Calcutta High Court in 1904 and decided to settle down with his English wife (Isabelle Ida Konstam) in England, where he was somewhat isolated from the main current of Muslim political life.
 Throughout his career, he was known as a jurist and a well-known Islamic scholar.
 He died on 4 August 1928 in Sussex (Rudgwick) and was buried in Brookwood Cemetery.

 Personal beliefs

-Syed Ameer Ali believed that the Muslims as a downtrodden nation could get more benefit from loyalty to the British rather than from any opposition to them.
+Syed Ameer Ali believed that the Muslims, as a downtrodden nation, could get more benefit from loyalty to the British rather than from any opposition to them.
 For this reason, he called upon his followers to devote their energy and attention to popularising English education among the Muslims.
 This perception and consequent activism have been known as the Aligarh Movement.

-Referring to the concept of progressive social laws, Syed Ameer Ali wrote:
+Referring to polygamy, Syed Ameer Ali wrote:

 Opinions and legacy

-David Samuel Margoliouth in the preface of his book Mohammed and the Rise of Islam wrote:
+David Samuel Margoliouth, in the preface of his book Mohammed and the Rise of Islam, wrote:

-Syed Ameer Ali belongs to that generation of Indian Muslims who tried to defend their faith, Islam, at a time when Mughal empire had only recently collapsed in 1857 and the Muslims were generally out of favour with the British rulers.
-The prevailing environment was generally hostile to Islam and Muslims.
-That's why, to some people, he may appear somewhat apologetic in his narration of Muslim history.
-Like some other authors of that time, he tried to show that Islam was a rational religion.
-At that time, very little was being published about Islam that was positive.
-His works created a sense of hope for the Muslim youth and provided a much needed feeling of historical context in the colonized British India.
+Syed Ameer Ali, like some other authors of his time, tried to show that Islam was a rational religion.